raul23/SimulRPi/docs/useful_functions.rst

    If we don't use :meth:`~SimulRPi.GPIO.wait` in the previous example, we won't be able to catch any exception occurring in a thread's target function since the threads `simply save the exceptions`_ but don't raise them.
+   :meth:`~SimulRPi.GPIO.wait` takes care of raising an exception if it was saved by a thread.

-   Also, the reason for not raising the exception within the thread's target function is to avoid having another thread re-starting the failed thread by calling :meth:`~SimulRPi.GPIO.output` while the main program is busy processing the exception.
-Hence, we avoid raising a :exc:`RuntimeError` on top of the thread's caught exception.
+   Also, the reason for not raising the exception within a thread's target function is to avoid having another thread re-start the failed thread by calling :meth:`~SimulRPi.GPIO.output` which start a thread if it is not alive.
+Hence, we avoid raising a :exc:`RuntimeError` on top of a thread's caught exception.

 ..
 URLs
 .. _by default: https://github.com/raul23/archive/blob/master/SimulRPi/v0.1.0a0/default_keymap.py#L19